2D Semiconductor Materials

-2D materials can be created from a bulk material via several different methods, the most simple of which is mechanical exfoliation.
+2D materials can be created from a bulk material via several different methods, the simplest of which is mechanical exfoliation.
 Also known as the Scotch-tape method, the weak weakly van der Waals forces that bond the single-atom-thick layers in the material together can be overcome with a piece of sticky tape.
 More sophisticated methods like chemical vapour deposition can be used for larger and more uniform 2D flakes.
-We sell high quality 2D materials in crystal (which can be used to produce single or few-layer materials via mechanical or liquid exfoliation), powder, and flake forms.